weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. How do I have multiple releases of my app?**

 **A.** When adding your app using wego, append an `@` + your version to the name of your app (e.g. myapp@v0.2.0).
 After this, you can define environments and apply to clusters like all other apps.
+As mentioned in the glossary, this is considered another application.

 **Q. Do I have to have an environment to deploy my app to a cluster?**